hephzybah/Playground/README.md

 # Playground
 Hello, World.
-This is my little playground
+This is my little playground.
 There is a typographical error here.
+Chioma was here.